 Another important factor is the treatment they receive.
 Even though Holland chickens don’t need special treatment to stay healthy, you should keep an eye on their health from time to time.
 Ensure you protect them from any diseases.
 This means that all the equipment that comes in contact with them and their environment should be kept clean.

 Health Issues And Care

 Holland chickens require proper attention if you want to breed them successfully.
 They won’t have several health issues; however, you need to always look out for signs of weakness, sores, etc.

-As such, you have to treat frostbites in your Holland chickens as soon as you see the signs.
+As such, you have to treat frostbite in your Holland chickens as soon as you see the signs.
 To treat frostbites, ensure the coop is well-ventilated to prevent the storage of moisture.
-Also, add more dry beddings to the coop and remove any wet beddings.
+Also, add more dry bedding to the coop and remove any wet bedding.

 Don’t heat the coop as this will cause more buildup of moisture.
 Instead, add cayenne pepper to your chicken’s feed and rub their combs and wattles with coconut oil or frostbite ointment.
 Only apply the oil on areas not affected by the frostbite.